Your feet are one of the most overlooked body parts when it comes to exercise. As you exercise, pay attention to what your feet are telling you.

 Proper fitness requires wearing the right clothes and shoes.
 Wear loose-fitting, light-colored and loosely woven clothing in hot weather and several layers of warm clothing in cold weather.

 The American Podiatric Medical Association stresses the importance of foot care in exercising.
 People don't realize the tremendous pressure that is put on their feet while exercising.
-For example, a 150-pound jogger puts more than 150 tons of impact on his feet when running three miles.
+For example, a 150-pound jogger puts more than 150 tons runs of impact on his feet when running three miles.

 Improper foot care during exercise is a contributing factor to some of the more than 300 foot ailments, according to the APMA.